decentespresso/de1app/documentation/decent_user_interface.md

 All others needed to be handled by skin/plugin code, but now are directly provided by the framework.

 After the pages and all its visual elements are created, normally during app startup, they are shown during the app lifecycle using the `dui page show <page_name> <args>` command.
 This will hide all the canvas items of the currently visible page, and show all the canvas items of the new page.
-Client code can create callbacks that run whenever a specific page is loaded (after the `page show` command is invoked, but before the page is shown), after the page is shown, or when the page is hidden.
+Client code can create callbacks that run whenever a specific page is setup, loaded (after the `page show` command is invoked, but before the page is shown), after the page is shown, or when the page is hidden.
 This can be done by creating standard procs (named `load`, `show` and `hide`) in the page namespace, or by using command `dui page add_action` if page namespaces are not useed.

 <a name="example"></a>